florgard/lovela/DOC.md

 1. lovela should be easy to use.
 2. lovela should be accessible regardless of the user's cultural background.
 3. lovela should be accessible and relevant regardless of the user's technical level.
-4. lovela shall yield safe and secure programs.
+4. lovela should look similar to a natural written language.
-5. lovela should yield efficient and performant programs.
+5. lovela shall yield safe and secure programs.
-6. lovela should encourage a functional and fluent code style.
+6. lovela should yield efficient and performant programs.

 ## lovela should be easy to use